 The following information will help you prepare for Spring break.
 More information will be added as it becomes available.
 If you have questions that are not addressed here, please contact our office.

 The residence halls are open and students are permitted to remain on campus (note that meal plans do not cover all of spring break; see the section below on Hilltop Café).
-However, only residents of a particular building will have access to that building over the break; guests wanting to visit a building in which they do not live must make arrangements with a resident of that building to gain access.

 During break periods (including official College holidays), Facility Services staff may be doing necessary maintenance, deep cleaning, and/or renovations to common areas.
 At times, this work may require altering normal traffic flow (like periodically closing certain entrances or stairwells).
 At other times, this work may require entering student rooms.
 Every effort will be made to notify students in advance (through e-mails or through signs posted in the buildings).
 However, advanced notice may not be possible in every situation.
 Please contact us if you have questions or concerns.

 Campus Safety officers will be on campus at all times over break.
 The officers will be making regular rounds through the residence halls.
 As always, students are advised to report any suspicious characters or activities to Campus Safety.
 If you need assistance, contact Campus Safety at (319) 895-4299 (or x4299 from an on-campus telephone).
 For an emergency, call 911 (or 9-911 from an on-campus telephone).

 With spring comes unpredictable weather in Iowa.
 Students are encouraged to review Campus Safety's Emergency Information Guide, especially the information on tornados and other weather emergencies.

 Checklist for students leaving for the break